6th Street building to be repaired soon

-"I would say mid next week we should be well underway," Cooler said.
-"They'll close that sidewalk right there because they'll be working with lighter modern materials."
+“I would say [by the middle of] next week we should be well underway,” Cooler said.
+“They’ll close that sidewalk right there because they’ll be working with lighter, modern materials.”

 “Once they get that facade rebuilt on the front, then the office on the ground floor can be opened back up and then second and third floors,” Cooler said.
 “At that point and time, that building will be safe and secure.”